davidcoreh/Lifes-Edge-Repository/README.md

 ## Video Testimonials:

-- In addition to a review section, a section for video testimonials from clients as they carry out the activities of their choice will be a positive future update to the website, as this will promote attaining new clients and gives new and existing clients a real look at what Life's Edge are offering to their clients.
+- In addition to a review section, a section for video testimonials from clients as they carry out the activities of their choice will be a positive future update to the website, as this will promote attaining new clients and gives new and existing clients a real look at what Life's Edge are offering.

+# Credits
+- Parts of the code for home-page image zoom animation were taken from Code Institutes - Love Running.
+- All images used across the site are free to use stock images from Pixabay.com.
+- Parts of the code for Media Query stylings were sampled from Code Institues - Love Running.

 # Deployment

-# Credits